 Truly amazing.
 Never experienced anything like it.
 Spine tinglingly beautiful…

 The Lost Estate creates live experiences that fuse theatre, live music and stunning dining, as one.

 Inspired by Alain-Fournier’s mysterious novel of the same name, The Lost Estate performs the greatest stories ever told, through a fusion of theatre, music, and food.
 Performances unfold in fantastical, immersive worlds, designed to unleash audiences’ imaginations.

 Each experience is unique: guests may find themselves deep within the legend of Swan Lake (The Great Masked Ball, 2018), surrounded by a cast of award-winning dancers; or at the centre of a ravishing Jazz Age love story (The Lost Love Speakeasy, 2019), set in 1920s Manhattan.
 Wherever they arrive, guests are written into the heart of the story, transformed into protagonists by the vital role they play within the drama.

-The company has gone on to serve a combined 50,000+ guests, gathering countless 5-star reviews, working with West End headliners like Obi Ugolala (George Washington, Hamilton) and chefs like the legendary Neil Rankin.
+The company has gone on to serve a combined 130,000+ guests, gathering countless 5-star reviews, working with West End headliners like Obi Ugolala (George Washington, Hamilton) and chefs like the legendary Neil Rankin.
 As an entirely independent and profitable artist-led company it stands unique within the arts industry.
-The Lost Estate is now looking for a flagship London location to take its explosive growth to the next level.